St James the Apostle Primary School does not tolerate bullying or harassment in any form.

 - Cyber-bullying: the use of various forms of electronic media to spread text and visual messages to cause hurt, embarrassment, intimidation.

-At St James the Apostle Primary School, we implement a School-wide Social Skills program based on Catholic Education Melbourne’s Social and Emotional Learning Competencies.
+At St James the Apostle Primary School, we implement a School-wide program based on personal and social capabilities, within the context of Positive Behaviour for Learning.

 - identify positive and negative behaviours;